filamentphp/filamentphp.com/content/articles/josefbehr-how-to-implement-a-localized-country-select-field.md

 Achieving this is quite easy using the [iso3166 package](https://iso3166.thephpleague.com/) and PHP's (intl extension)[https://www.php.net/manual/de/book.intl.php].

-Install the [iso3166 package](https://github.com/thephpleague/iso3166) by thephpleague
+Install the [iso3166 package](https://github.com/thephpleague/iso3166) by thephpleague:

 ```bash
 $ composer require league/iso3166
 ```

-and require the intl extension in your composer.json
+and require the intl extension in your composer.json:

 ```json
     "require": {
         ...